How Russian invaders are plundering the historical values of Ukraine: they are pulling from museums and from underground

 The scale of what was lost in the temporarily occupied territories has not yet been fully established, says Videiko.
 Fortunately, in the modern world, any underground criminal archaeological activity leaves traces somewhere.
 “The Moscow Institute of Archeology must have copies of reports on excavations in Ukraine.
 If their people worked, they submitted these reports there,” says Videiko.

 In fact, the public space contains a lot of potentially interesting things for an international court.
 You just need to know where to look.
-“For example, how did I find out that part of the archaeological materials from Uman were taken to Moscow in 1941?
+“For example, how did I find out that some of the archaeological materials from Uman were taken to Moscow in 1941?
 Because museum workers had grants to encrypt the collection, the Moscow Historical Museum on Red Square posted photos of all its holdings and there - materials from the collection that was taken from Uman - Videiko shares the experience of his own investigations.

 “And when I contacted the museum before, they said, no, no, we have nothing.”
 Based on Russian publications, it is possible to compile a whole list of everything that the occupiers dug up in Crimea over 10 years.
 They didn’t limit themselves to Crimea - highways, railways, and fortification lines were built along the entire southern corridor...
 Just process these publications and an approximate list of the loot can already be compiled.